Article

 A home with an open-plan kitchen, dining room, and living area sounds appealing until you realize it means whoever's up at seven in the morning is sharing the same space as whoever went to bed at three.
 A home where the bedrooms sit apart from the main living area gives different parts of the group room to move on different schedules.
 That kind of separation doesn't show up in a photo.
 It shows up on Wednesday morning.

 What to look for: where do the bedrooms sit relative to where everyone gathers?
 Is there an outdoor space that creates a third zone, somewhere between inside and the open air?
 Does the home have more than one place to be?
-A home that funnels everyone into the same room will feel smaller than its square footage by midweek, no matter how stunning the views are.
+A home that funnels everyone into the same room will feel smaller than its square footage by midweek, no matter how far the Atlantic stretches from the deck.

 Know your group before you choose your home.